 Building Brighter Futures is APA’s Community Investment Program.
 It connects our business and our people to the communities in which we work and live by supporting initiatives to improve the future prospects for vulnerable Australians, particularly Indigenous Australians.

-At its core are our partnerships with three organisations:
+At its core are our partnerships with these organisations: